Hashimoto’s Syndrome - Thyroiditis

-When your thyroid gland, a small butterfly-shaped gland at the base of your neck, doesn’t produce enough of its normal hormones, the condition is called hypothyroidism.
+When your thyroid gland, a small butterfly-shaped gland at the base of your neck, doesn’t produce enough of its thyroid hormones, the condition is called hypothyroidism.
 Hashimoto’s Syndrome, also called Hashimoto’s thyroiditis or autoimmune thyroiditis, is the most common cause of hypothyroidism in the United States.

 Low thyroid can make you feel exhausted, even if you’re sleeping as much or more than usual.
 You can also feel mentally tired and unmotivated.

-When thyroid levels are low, metabolism slows and your body tends to store more calories from your food as fat.
+When thyroid levels are low, metabolism slows, and your body tends to store more calories from your food as fat.
 You can gain weight even with a good diet and plenty of exercise.

 Slowing your metabolism slows down activity in your colon.

 Your heartbeat also can be slowed down by hypothyroidism.

 Burning calories creates your body heat.
 When your metabolism slows, you burn fewer calories and produce less heat.

 Low levels of thyroid hormone cause your body to break down tissues like muscle for energy.
 Muscle breakdown can leave you weak and achy.